Tuition-Free Online Colleges in South Carolina 2026

 In addition to degree programs, several South Carolina universities offer free online learning opportunities through open course platforms, extension programs, or community education initiatives.
 While these courses typically do not provide college credit, they can help you build skills, explore new subjects, or prepare for future academic study at no cost.

-• South Carolina State University: Hosts occasional free informational webinars and community-focused educational programming.
+- South Carolina State University: An HBCU with free courses that hosts occasional free informational webinars and community-focused educational programming.

 Course availability may vary by semester and funding source.
 Checking each university’s continuing education or outreach page can help you find current free offerings.